constantinadrian/gm_v2_unit_test/README.md

                 d.
 Create a user for the group - by clicking on ```Users```

-                - On the users page click on ```Add users```
+                - On the user's page click on ```Add users```

                 - Give a name and ```Programmatic access```

-                - Select Next and put the user in our Group by selecting the group and click till the end to create user
+                - Select Next and put the user in our Group by selecting the group and click till the end to create a user

                 - Now ```download .csv``` which will contain the access key and secret access key which we will use to authenticate from our Django app

-                    IMPORTANT NOTE: You need to download this ```.csv``` because want we are gone through this process we can't download again
+                    IMPORTANT NOTE: You need to download this ```.csv``` because want we are gone through this process we can't download it again

         5. Connect Django app to S3 Bucket